xavigonzalvo/rules_appengine/README.md

 your application.

 *Note:* AppEngine uses Java 7.
-If you are using a more recent version of Java, you will get the following error message:
+If you are using a more recent version of Java, you will get the following error message when you try to deploy:

 ```
 java.lang.IllegalArgumentException: Class file is Java 8 but max supported is Java 7